 - Stir in the cooked chicken, green onion and ½ cup cheese.
 Incorporate using a spatula.

 - Fill pepper halves with dip mixture.
-Place in a baking dish (use two 8-inch x 8-inch dishes or one larger one so the peppers rest against each other).
+Place into a baking dish (use two 8-inch x 8-inch dishes or one larger one so the peppers rest against each other).
 Bake for 10 minutes.

 - Carefully remove from the oven and let cool 10 minutes.
-Drizzle with additional hot sauce and green onion, if desired.
+Upon serving, drizzle with additional hot sauce and green onion, if desired.
 Yields 36 to 40 pieces, roughly.
 Quantity will vary, depending on the size of your peppers.
 Enjoy!

 - Depending on the size of your peppers, the quantity you yield may vary slightly.
 I used about 18 peppers for this recipe, yielding 36 pieces.